 Discussion

-In the original DIALOG study, the DIALOG intervention was found to lead to an improvement on SQOL, treatment satisfaction and level of unmet needs in patients with psychosis.17 This was irrespective of any problems identified by the current study with respect to the TR.
+In the original DIALOG study, the DIALOG intervention was found to lead to an improvement on subjective quality of life, treatment satisfaction and level of unmet needs in patients with psychosis.17 This was irrespective of any problems identified by the current study with respect to the therapeutic relationship.
 In this respect, we may wish to be conservative as regards any potential redesign of the DIALOG procedure.
 Yet, the data suggested that the practical procedure of DIALOG can be further optimised.

-The use of a touch screen that eliminates the need for a stylus may be helpful in maintaining the TR.
+The use of a touch screen that eliminates the need for a stylus may be helpful in maintaining the therapeutic relationship.
 This technology would allow multiple parties to interact and engage with the DIALOG software, thereby reducing the issue of the balance of control between the patient and the clinician.
 The technology should be sufficiently large for both the patient and the clinician to view the screen.
 Ideally, it should be portable and easily shared, so that it is not strictly in the possession of one or the other.

 Revisions to the Likert scale are warranted in DIALOG.
 The 7-point scale might be retained, but with simpler labels that are clearly hierarchical, and quantitatively distinct from one another, in logical increments.
 Potential labels can be generated and explored in focus groups with patients.
 The Likert scale should use consistent language throughout (i.e. subtle distinctions between markers such as ‘mostly satisfied’, ‘pleased’ and ‘couldn’t be better’ should be avoided).
 This will be more intuitive for patients with psychosis and may help them to complete ratings with less difficulty, thereby removing the barrier to communication between patient and clinician that sometimes accompanies defined Likert scales.